 79A.
 Where a document requires attestation to be valid that document may, in any legal proceeding, be proved in the manner in which it might be proved if no attesting witness to the document were alive, but this section does not apply to the proof of a will or other testamentary document.

 79B.
-In sections 79C and 79D-
+In this section and in sections 79C, 79D, 79E, 79F and 79G -